ahdeah/engineering-practicum-term-02-final-project-guide/06-thinking-in-react.md

 #### 📊 Charting

 Same concept applies to visualizing data.
 To code it from scratch would take forever so let's use a library.
-I recommend using one of the two
+I recommend using one of the two!
 #### Chart.js
 Chart.js is the most beginner friendly and will get the job done : ) https://react-chartjs-2.js.org/